nminhquang380/yt-comment-analysis/README.md

 3. Generate API credentials (API key).

 #### b.
 Extract Data from YouTube
-1. Use the YouTube Data API to extract relevant data, including video details and comments.
+1. Use the YouTube Data API to extract relevant data, including:
+   - Video details and
+   - Comments details.
-2. Save the extracted data in JSON format.
+2. Save the extracted data in csv files locally.

 ### 2. Data Loading

 #### a.
-Snowflake Setup
+BigQuery Setup
-1. Create a Snowflake account and configure the necessary database, schema, and tables.
+1. Create a Google account and configure the necessary database, schema, and tables.
-2. Define two initial tables: Videos and Comments.
+2. Define two initial tables: `raw_videos` and `raw_comments`, and then three tables: `videos`, `comments`, `users`.
+3. Schemas:
+   -  `raw_videos`: ID, TITLE, DESCRIPSTION, PUBLISHED_AT, CATEGORY_ID, DURATION, CAPTION, LIKE_COUNT, COMMENT_COUNT, VIEW_COUNT.
+   -  `raw_comments`: VIDEO_ID, REPLY_COUNT, AUTHOR, TEXT, LIKE_COUNT, PUBLISHED_AT.
+   -  `videos`: ID, TITLE, DESCRIPSTION, PUBLISHED_AT, CATEGORY_ID, DURATION, CAPTION, LIKE_COUNT, COMMENT_COUNT, VIEW_COUNT, AVERAGE_SCORE, MAX_SCORE, MIN_SCORE.
+   - `comments`: VIDEO_ID, REPLY_COUNT, AUTHOR, TEXT, LIKE_COUNT, PUBLISHED_AT, SCORE.
+   - `users`: ID, AUTHOR, COMMENT_COUNT.

 #### b.
-Load Data into Snowflake
+Load Data into BigQuery
-1. Use Python and the Snowflake connector to load the extracted YouTube data into the Videos and Comments tables in Snowflake.
+1. Use Python and the BigQuery connector to load the extracted YouTube data into the Videos and Comments tables in BigQuery.

 ### 3. Data Transformation and Processing

 #### a.
 Set up dbt (Data Build Tool)
-1. Create a dbt project and configure the connection to your Snowflake data warehouse.
+1. Create a dbt project and configure the connection to your BigQuery data warehouse.
 2. Define models to preprocess and transform the data.

 #### b.
 Data Transformation